KongZ/piggy/README.md

 ## Proxy mode

-This is a default mode.
-The Piggy Webhooks requires a permission to read secret from AWS Secret Manager.
+This is the default mode.
+Piggy Webhooks requires permission to read secrets from AWS Secrets Manager.
-The application containers will send request to Piggy Webhooks and Piggy Webhooks will inject the secret into containers environments which prefix with `piggy:`
+The application containers send requests to Piggy Webhooks, and Piggy Webhooks injects the secrets into container environments where the variable value is prefixed with `piggy:`.

 ```bash
                 (1)  ┌───────────┐ (10)